 The CCAPS Mentor Program connects all CCAPS alumni and other industry professionals with CCAPS mentees/students who share similar areas of professional and educational interests and goals.
-All CCAPS students who meet the criteria below are eligible to be mentees (current CCAPS students cannot be mentors).
-The undergraduate programs include Construction & Facilities Management, Health & Wellbeing Sciences, Health Services Management, Information Technology Infrastructure, Manufacturing Operations Management, Inter-College Program, and Multidisciplinary Studies.
+CCAPS students in the following programs are eligible to be mentees (current CCAPS students cannot be mentors).

 To allow for maximum flexibility, the 2023–24 CCAPS Mentor Program will be a hybrid program of in-person and virtual options.
 No in-person meetings are expected or required, and all orientations will be offered virtually.